 - Voiced By: China Chow

-Katie is a nurse in the ER unit, of an unknown hospital living in San Fierro at the northwest corner of the city, just southeast of the Gant Bridge and the nearest home to it. note She will likely either be at the karate dojo in Garcia or Avispa Country Club at the south end of the city, practicing t'ai chi behind some bushes.
-While dating her, you will not lose money or your weapons after going to the hospital.
+Katie is a nurse in the ER unit, of an unknown hospital living in San Fierro at the northwest corner of the city, just southeast of the Gant Bridge and the nearest home to it.note She will likely either be at the karate dojo in Garcia or Avispa Country Club at the south end of the city, practicing t'ai chi behind some bushes.
+While dating her, you can get free healthcare and keep your weapons if sent to the hospital.
 Prefers PCs with high muscle.

 - Nightmare Fetishist: She has a bizarre fascination with death and injury bordering on sexual pleasure, especially in relation to car crashes.
 Even encouraging CJ, to drive recklessly.

-- Take That, Scrappy!: She states her dislike OG Loc ("OG Joke is more like it") and mentions being a fan of Mad Dogg, I.E. the man whose carrier Loc stole.
+- Take That, Scrappy!: She states her dislike OG Loc ("OG Joke is more like it") and mentions being a fan of Mad Dogg, I.E. the man whose career Loc stole.

 - Voiced By: Vanessa Aspillaga